La Malinche: Debates about Malinche's role and influence in the Conquest

+Malinche (left) depicted with sword and shield during the Battle of Tepotzotlán.

-For the conquistadores, having a reliable interpreter was important enough, but there is evidence that Marina's role and influence were larger still.
-Bernal Díaz del Castillo, a soldier who, as an old man, produced the most comprehensive of the eye-witness accounts, the Historia verdadera de la conquista de la Nueva España ("True Story of the Conquest of New Spain"), speaks repeatedly and reverentially of the "great lady" Doña Marina (always using the honorific title Doña).
-"Without the help of Doña Marina", he writes, "we would not have understood the language of New Spain and Mexico."
-Rodríguez de Ocaña, another conquistador, relates Cortés' assertion that after God, Marina was the main reason for his success.
+Conquistadores in their writings emphasize the importance of a reliable interpreter like Malinche and suggest that Malinche's role and influence were larger still.
+Bernal Díaz del Castillo, a soldier who wrote as an old man, speaks repeatedly and reverentially of her importance.
+"Without the help of Doña Marina," he writes, "we would not have understood the language of New Spain and Mexico."
+Rodríguez de Ocaña, another conquistador, relates Cortés' assertion that after God, Malinche was the main reason for his success.
+Conquistadors on various occasions recalled that one of Malinche's greatest skills had been her ability to convince other Natives of what she could perceive: that it was useless in the long run to stand against Spanish metal (arms) and Spanish ships.
+Despite this, after Malinche began assisting Cortés, the Spanish were forced into combat on multiple occasions.

-The evidence from Indigenous sources is even more interesting, both in the commentaries about her role, and in her prominence in the codex drawings made of conquest events.
-Although to some Marina may be known as a traitor, she was not viewed as such by all the Tlaxcalan.
-In some depictions they portrayed her as "larger than life," sometimes larger than Cortés, in rich clothing, and an alliance is shown between her and the Tlaxcalan instead of them and the Spaniards.
-They respected and trusted her and portrayed her in this light generations after the Spanish conquest.

-In the Lienzo de Tlaxcala (History of Tlaxcala), for example, not only is Cortés rarely portrayed without Marina poised by his side, but she is shown at times on her own, seemingly directing events as an independent authority.
-If she had been trained for court life, as in Díaz's account, her relationship with Cortés may have followed the familiar pattern of marriage among native elite classes.
-The role of the Nahua wife acquired through an alliance would have been to assist her husband achieve his military and diplomatic objectives.
+Primary evidence from Indigenous sources is even more indicative, both in the commentaries about Malinche's role and in her prominence in the codex drawings made of conquest events.
+Although some portray Malinche as a traitor, she was not viewed as such by all Tlaxcalans.
+Some depict her as "larger than life," sometimes larger than Cortés, in rich clothing, and an alliance is shown between her and the Tlaxcalan instead of them and the Spaniards.
+In the Lienzo de Tlaxcala (History of Tlaxcala), for example, not only is Cortés rarely portrayed without Malinche poised by his side, but she is shown at times on her own, seemingly directing events as an independent authority, and even carrying weapons herself.
+A picture has two couples of Spanish captains and Indigenous women leading action, being probably Cortés with Malinche and Pedro de Alvarado with his Tlaxcalan consort Tecuelhuetzin.

-Today's historians give great credit to Marina's diplomatic skills, with some "almost tempted to think of her as the real conqueror of Mexico."
-Old conquistadors on various occasions recalled that one of her greatest skills had been her ability to convince other natives of what she could perceive, that it was useless in the long run to stand against Spanish metal (arms) and Spanish ships.
-In contrast to earlier parts of Díaz del Castillo's account, after Marina began assisting Cortés, the Spanish were forced into combat on one more occasion.

-Had La Malinche not been part of the Conquest of Mexico for her language skills, communication between the Spanish and the Indigenous peoples would have been much harder.
-La Malinche knew how to speak in different registers and tones among certain Indigenous tribes and classes of people.
-For the Nahua audiences, she spoke rhetorically, formally, and high-handedly.
-This shift into formality gave the Nahua the impression that she was a noblewoman who knew what she was talking about.
+Historians have debated Malinche's role and autonomy within the conquest.
+Some historians give great credit to Malinche's diplomatic skills, with some "almost tempted to think of her as the real conqueror of Mexico."
+Historians like Karttunen point out that Malinche's diplomacy may have been neither intentional nor desired; her choices to interpret and mediate were made in the context of survival.
+Townsend adds that Malinche's diplomatic skills enabled her survival, noting Malinche's ability to command the respect of both Spaniards and Nahuas.
+According to Townsend, Malinche knew how to speak in different registers and tones among certain Indigenous tribes and classes of people.
+For the Nahua audiences, she spoke rhetorically, formally, and high-handedly, giving the impression that she was a noblewoman who knew what she was talking about.
+Other historians, however, have questioned Malinche's role.
+Clendinnen argues that the most important communications between Cortés and Moctezuma occurred nonverbally, through gifts and gestures, and that Malinche, an enslaved woman, was unlikely to have fully comprehended these exchanges.